Tomorrow's Night Dives: Illinois Resident Free Evening tickets are SOLD OUT. Next available is 7/14.

 2: Do sharks actually die if they stop swimming?

 No shark species will instantly die if it stops swimming, though many do need to swim forward to breathe.
-These species are known as “ram ventilators” and breathe by flowing oxygen-rich water through their mouths and over their gills as they swim forward.
+These species are known as “ram ventilators” and breathe by flowing water through their mouths and over their gills as they swim forward.

 3: What's the oldest shark in history?